-Please refer to the school website for details of the latest Ofsted report and school performance data.
+Please refer to the school website for details of the latest Ofsted report (March 2018).

-The School Improvement Plan has been used throughout the year to support the achievement of the schools key performance indicators.
+The School Improvement Plan was used up to the start of the Covid-19 outbreak to support the achievement of the schools key performance indicators.
 A copy of the plan can be supplied on request to the school office.
 It is used by Governors to monitor progress in the areas identified and forms the focus for their visits to the school.
-The 2018/19 School Improvement Plan covered aspects linked to outcomes for children, the effectiveness of the Early Years Foundation Stage, the quality of teaching learning and assessment and personal development, behaviour and welfare.
+The 2019/20 School Improvement Plan covered aspects linked to quality of education, behaviour and attitudes, personal development and leadership and management.